 War damage to Palladian houses owned by the Sisters of the Society of the Holy Child Jesus needed restoration and the 33 year old Louis Osman took it on.

 This wood model is of his design for a bridge linking Nos.
-12 and 13 and this was actually sent to Rome for approval.
+12 and 13 and was actually sent to Rome for approval.

 (It was delayed in customs for some weeks).